YunoHost/doc/create_live_usb.md

 # Create a YunoHost Live ISO

+<div class="alert alert-danger">This page is deprecated / obsolete / outdated.
+Information
+it contains should be updated (or should be removed).</div>

 Tested on Debian Wheezy (should work on Ubuntu as well).
 Original tutorial here: http://willhaley.com/blog/create-a-custom-debian-live-environment/